mattpe/wbma/docs/w3-forms.md

 1. Study [Conditional rendering](https://reactjs.org/docs/conditional-rendering.html)
     * especially [Inline If with Logical && Operator](https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical--operator)
 1. Continue the previous exercise.
-Create a new git branch for these tasks.
+Create a new git branch 'smartforms' for these tasks.
 1. Show only login form when opening the Login page
    * remember that changing the view requires change in state (useState)
 1. Add a link/button for switching between login/register forms ("No account yet?" or something).